 It turns out there’s a boy band performing, with a simple set of speakers set up on the tiles in front of a garden bed.
 The audience of several dozen – almost all young women – are watching and filming on their phones while the four band members sing and dance (the only lyric I understand is “arigatoo” – thank you).

-The black tracksuits of the boys (men?) has a splash of pink emblazoned with their band’s name: Cool-X. A quick search tells me that Cool-X is from nearby Nagoya and has been releasing its saccharine J-Pop since 2019.
+The black tracksuits of the boys (men?) have a splash of pink emblazoned with their band’s name: Cool-X. A quick search tells me that Cool-X is from nearby Nagoya and has been releasing its saccharine J-Pop since 2019.

 Here in Hamamatsu, this is not an unusual sight.
 In fact, I’m told that it’s pretty common to see someone performing on the plaza most days.
 After all, Hamamatsu is known as the City of Music in Japan – unofficially at first, and officially as a UNESCO Creative City since 2014.